 Many of Bad Boy’s artists were groomed in church, including Newark native Faith Evans and Chicago crooner Carl Thomas.
-In 1996, singer/actress Tanya Blount, who was a church girl from Washington, DC, signed with Bad Boy Records.
-At 20, she was hardly a newcomer, having appeared in Sister Act 2: Back in the Habit, singing “His Eye is on the Sparrow” with co-star Lauryn Hill, and releasing the solo album Natural Thing in 1994.
-Her second single, “Through the Rain,” was a top-40 hit, and in 1995 Blount received a nomination for Best New Artist at the Soul Train Awards.
+In 1996, singer/actress Tanya Blount, who was a church girl from Washington, D.C., signed with Bad Boy Records.
+At 20, she was hardly a newcomer, having appeared in Sister Act 2: Back in the Habit, singing “His Eye Is on the Sparrow” with co-star Lauryn Hill, and releasing the solo album Natural Thing in 1994.
+Her second single, “Through the Rain,” was a top-40 hit, and in 1995, Blount received a Soul Train Award nomination for Best New Artist.

 “I think Puffy is looking for a different way to go; he feels a responsibility to the Big Willies and hustlers to understand.
 A lot of people from the streets have a strong background in church.
 Maybe it’s time to send the message that they can party and still love Jesus.”
 Although her Bad Boy career fizzled, in 2016 Blount (now Trotter) and her husband Michael Trotter Jr. formed the wonderful soul/folk duo The War and Treaty and released the single “Hi Ho” in April.